feetball/lakes-and-rivers/RAILWAY_REDIS_FIX.md

 ### Step 2: Add Redis Service to Railway
 1. Go to [railway.app](https://railway.app)
-2. Open your `lakes-and-rivers` project
+2. Open your `dk-texas-flood-overview` project
 3. Click the **"+"** button or **"New"**
 4. Select **"Database"** → **"Add Redis"**
 5. Railway will create a Redis service and generate a `REDIS_URL` environment variable